For applicants & project representatives presenting to the Greater Wilshire Neighborhood Council (GWNC) Land Use Committee (LUC)

 The GWNC LUC values considering and reinforcing the character and continuity of our neighborhoods and seeks planning and designs responsive to neighborhood uses, patterns and dimensions with each proposed project.
 Conserving and enhancing the existing context of Greater Wilshire’s diverse neighborhoods is a key responsibility for each applicant.

-The Committee requests that each applicant provide the following materials in advance of and at their Committee presentation and include them in their application to the City.
+The LUC requests that each applicant provide the following materials in advance of their Committee presentation and include them in their application to the City.
 Simpler projects may require less information.

-- Digital copy of the application and the associated project drawings, documents and details: please email to firstname.lastname@example.org and to email@example.com.
+- Digital copy of the application and the associated project drawings, documents and details including:

 - Summary of any property restrictions including existing permits, conditional uses and/or allowances, correction notices and/or code enforcement notices, easements, right-of-ways, agreements, covenants, contracts, underground storage tanks or pipelines.

 - Project details.

 - Photographs of the site and adjacent sites and structures and aerial/satellite or Google Earth images.
 Please include photographs of the entire relevant block faces (both sides) and any additional local buildings used as architectural references.

 - Site plan, including the adjacent sites and buildings, with dimensioned existing and proposed massing, setbacks and open spaces.